everx-labs/ever-q-server/README.md

 # Connectivity

-You can access Q-Server using GraphQL HTTP/WebSocket protocol on port "4000" and path "/graphql".
+Q-Server is accessible with GraphQL HTTP/WebSocket protocol on port "4000" and path "/graphql".

 There is the only valid way to communicate with Q-Server – TON-Client Libray.